NCAA threatens to ground local airlines over N19bn, $7.6m debt

 From Uche Usim, Abuja

-The Nigerian Civil Aviation Authority (NCAA) has threatened to ground debtor local airlines whose current debt obligations stand at N19 billion and $7.6 million, which sprang from unremitted ticket charges paid by passengers.
+The Nigerian Civil Aviation Authority (NCAA) has threatened to ground debtor local airlines whose current obligations stand at N19 billion and $7.6 million, arising from unremitted ticket charges paid by passengers.

-As a result, the aviation sector regulator has mandated the local airlines to sign a Memorandum of Understanding on how they will pay their debts in the next 30 days, starting from August 30.
-Failure to comply will result in the immediate withdrawal of their operating licenses, according to the NCAA.
+Consequently, the aviation sector regulator has mandated the local carriers, on the platform of Airline Operators of Nigeria (AON), to sign a Memorandum of Understanding on how they will pay their debts in the next 30 days, from August 30, 2022, failing which will result in the immediate withdrawal of their operating licenses.

-The NCAA Director General, Capt Musa Nuhu, who made the declaration on Tuesday in Abuja at a stakeholders’ meeting with the airlines and the aviation agencies, explained that the debt situation was choking its operations and pitching the authorities against the federal government.
+The NCAA Director General, Capt.
+Musa Nuhu, who made the declaration on Tuesday in Abuja, at a stakeholder’ meeting with the airlines and aviation agencies, explained that the debt situation was choking its operations and pitching the authorities against the Federal Government.

-“All airlines indebted to the NCAA must enter an MoU on how they will pay their debts in the next 30 days from August 30th, 2022 or their licences will be suspended at the expiration of the deadline,” he said.
+He said: “All airlines indebted to the NCAA must enter an MoU on how they will pay their debts in the next 30 days from August 30th, 2022 or their licences will be suspended at the expiration of the deadline.

-Read also: Kogi: Man murders friend for his used car; buries body at home

 “Since 2009, the NCAA had not reviewed its services, yet local airlines refused to pay, adding that NCAA charges were far lower than Ghana’s.